 Discharger

-The discharger is a person as defined in Water Code, section 13050(c), which includes companies and governmental bodies, subject to this General Permit.
+The discharger is a person as defined in Water Code, § 13050(c), which includes companies and governmental bodies, subject to this General Permit.
 The discharger is responsible for compliance with this Permit, including work done by QSDs, QSPs, and QSP delegates.
 The following persons may serve as the discharger:

 A person, company, agency, or other entity that possesses a real property interest (including, but not limited to, fee simple ownership, easement, leasehold, or other rights of way) in the land upon which the construction or land disturbance activities will occur for the regulated site.